protontypes/open-sustainable-technology/README.md

 - [MUSE_OS](https://github.com/EnergySystemsModellingLab/MUSE_OS) - A open source agent-based modelling environment that can be used to simulate change in an energy system over time.
 - [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model.
 - [enerflow](https://github.com/rebase-energy/enerflow) - An open-source Python framework that enables energy data scientists and modellers to write modular and reproducible energy models that solves sequential decision problems.
+- [Energy System Simulation and Optimization](https://github.com/Akkudoktor-EOS/EOS) - An open-source energy optimization system that integrates renewable energy sources, such as photovoltaic (PV) systems, battery storage, and smart load management solutions.
+It provides multi-day energy forecasting and optimization, factoring in electricity prices and consumer needs to reduce costs sustainably.

 ### Energy Markets
 - [Grid Singularity Energy Exchange](https://github.com/gridsingularity/gsy-e) - An interface to download and deploy interconnected, grid-aware energy marketplaces.